This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

-Seriously this habit is so universal, we recommend it to everyone.
+Seriously this habit is so universal, I recommend it to everyone.

 Are you ready?
 Do you have a guess?

 It’s journaling.
-Now before you roll your eyes or click out of this to check Facebook, just hear us out.
+Now before you roll your eyes or click out of this to check Facebook, just hear me out.

-We aren’t talking about a diary.
+I’m not talking about a diary.
 No doodles with I Heart ❤️ Justin.
-It doesn’t have to be a minute by minute of your day either.
+It doesn’t have to be a minute-by-minute of your day either.
 If you want to recount your life like a Jane Austen novel, that’s fine, but not mandatory.

 You may be wondering why journaling is so great.
-Don’t worry, we will explain all of the benefits of journaling next.
+Don’t worry, I will explain all of the benefits of journaling next.